Table of Contents

 Delivery webhooks Yes Yes

-Web dashboard Yes (complex) Yes (simple, purpose-built for SMS)
+Web dashboard Yes (complex) Yes (full platform: inbox, CRM, dialer, AI)

 Bulk SMS campaigns Requires custom code Built-in campaign manager